clebert/rcgen/README.md

 frameworks like Jest or Mocha, text editors like VS Code or Atom.
 In addition there are tools like Git, Travis CI, Commitlint, Husky, Lerna, Wallaby, Yarn, npm, etc.

+All these tools need to be configured.
+In most cases, each tool has at least one configuration file and many tools also influence each other and require a coordinated individual configuration.
+This situation makes it difficult to set up new projects or to keep old projects up to date.
+Experts usually copy the configuration files of existing projects into their new projects manually with minor adjustments.
+Beginners are often completely overwhelmed and develop their software with suboptimal settings.

 To be continued...